boxcast/boxcast-sdk-js/README.md

 Notes:

- * Authenticated or restricted broadcasts (tickted, etc) are not supported and must be viewed in the native boxcast.js player.
+ * Authenticated or restricted broadcasts (ticketed, etc) are not supported and must be viewed in the native boxcast.js player.
  * Your API credentials (client ID, secret) are not required to access these routes.